scummvm/scummvm/doc/docportal/advanced_topics/understand_graphics.rst

     **Stretch to window**: Stretches the game to fill the window.

-The game may be stretch horizontally or vertically to fill the window.
+The game may be stretched horizontally or vertically to fill the window.
 This mode does not enforce the aspect ratio of the game to be preserved.

 .. figure:: ../images/graphics/stretch_mode/fit-3-4.png